alankrantas/micropython-BPIBIT/README.md

 realGPIO = BPIBIT.analogPin(pin=2)
 ```

-Available digital pins are 0-16 and available analog pins are 0-7, 10-12.
-Note: if you tur on the WiFi of ESP32 only pin 1, 2 and 5 can b used as analog pins.
+Available digital pins are 0-16; available analog pins are 0-7, 10-12.

+Note: if you tur on ESP32's WiFi, only pin 1, 2 and 5 can b used as analog pins.

 ### Buttons and Touchpads